walmartlabs/lacinia/docs/tutorial/game-data.rst

 .. [#too-much] This is overkill for this very simple case, but it's nice to demonstrate techniques that are likely to be used in real applications.

+.. [#reload] How to reload your code is going to be specific to your IDE;
+   `Cursive <https://cursive-ide.com/>`_ adds a ``Load File in REPL`` action that loads the current file and any changed namespaces in dependency order automatically.

+   If you are new
+   to Clojure or not using Cursive, this is a big area to dive into; you can start with the `Programming at the REPL guide <https://clojure.org/guides/repl/enhancing_your_repl_workflow>`_.

-.. [#repl] This REPL output is a bit different than earlier examples; we've switched from the standard Leiningen REPL to the `Cursive REPL <https://cursive-ide.com/>`_; the latter pretty-prints the returned values.
+.. [#repl] This REPL output is a bit different than earlier examples; we've switched from the standard ``clj`` REPL to the `Cursive REPL <https://cursive-ide.com/>`_; the latter pretty-prints the returned values.